Wi-Fi and Bluetooth Contact Tracing Without User Intervention: Packet Processing

-After synchronizing the wireless features between the routers, the extracted information is fed into the BiLSTM neural networks to predict the positions of mobile devices.
+After extracting the features from the packets, they are fed into the BiLSTM neural networks to predict the positions of mobile devices.
 However, the BiLSTM neural networks require a large number of continuous trajectories for training.
-The training trajectories are generated via a simple recursive algorithm.
+The training trajectories are generated via a simple recursive algorithm from the site survey sample locations.
 Firstly, a random position is selected as the current position $\Vec{P}_i$.
 Secondly, another random position is selected as the candidate position $\Vec{P}_C$ for the next position $\Vec{P}_{i+1}$.
 If the Euclidean distance between the candidate position and the current position is less than a distance threshold $|\Vec{P}_C - \Vec{P}_i| < |k| $, then the candidate position becomes the next position $\Vec{P}_{i+1} \leftarrow \Vec{P}_C $; otherwise a new random position is selected as the candidate position $\Vec{P}_C$.
 The distance threshold $k$ is a random normal number that has a standard deviation of 1 m.
 Finally, the process above repeats until a trajectory of positions $ \{ \Vec{P}_{0}, \Vec{P}_{1} , \Vec{P}_{2}, \ldots , \Vec{P}_{N} \}$ is completed.
 For each floor in the building, 20,000 trajectories are randomly generated for training.
 Moreover, each trajectory has 20 different positions.

 Once the training dataset is generated, it is used to train the BiLSTM neural networks.
 The mentioned neural networks have special neurons because they can retain information such as the past positions and the past features.
 This allows the BiLSTM to predict future positions using past positions and past features.
 Moreover, the inverse is also true because the BiLSTM can use future positions and future features to predict past positions.
-If ToF or SQI features are available, then they are feed into the network as a time series of features.
+If ToF or SQI features are available, then they are fed into the network as a time series of features.
 If TX power is present, then signal path loss is used as an input feature to the network.
 When the features listed above are not available, the neural network defaults to RSSI for predicting the trajectories of mobile devices.